Alison Bashford

-Alison Caroline Bashford, FAHA, FBA (born 1963) is an historian specialising in global history and the history of science.
+Alison Caroline Bashford, FAHA, FBA (born 1963) is a historian specialising in global history and the history of science.
 She is Laureate Professor of History at the University of New South Wales and Director of the Laureate Centre for History & Population.
 Alison Bashford was previously Vere Harmsworth Professor of Imperial and Naval History at the University of Cambridge (2013–2017).

 Academic career

 From 1996 to 2009, Bashford was a lecturer in history at the University of Sydney.
 She was appointed Professor of Modern History in 2009.
 Between 2009 and 2010, Bashford held the Chair of Australian Studies at Harvard University.
 Moving to England, she was Vere Harmsworth Professor of Imperial and Naval History at the University of Cambridge and a Fellow of Jesus College, Cambridge from 2013 to 2017.
 Since 2017, she has been Research Professor of History at the University of New South Wales and Director of the New Earth Histories Research Program.

 Bashford has also held visiting positions at Warwick University and University College, London.